-A plot has been bought in Kalossie Street with funds from a private donor.
-It's literally across the road from Grace Fellowship premises.
-With help from Global Funding, building plans have been submitted to Knysna Municipality and a re-zoning application for a 6-bed Care and Respite Centre.
+A plot was bought in Kalossie Street with funds from a private donor literally across the road from Grace Fellowship premises.
+With help from Global Funding, building plans were submitted to Knysna Municipality and a re-zoning application for a 6-bed Care and Respite Centre.

-An undertaking has been given to provide funding for the building
+An undertaking was given to provide funding for the building

 patients through the last weeks of their life and/or give family respite

 from caring for a week or two.